bpucker/MybMonday/README.md

 ### (10) Flavonol regulator BvMYB12 ###

 > **_<a href="https://twitter.com/boas_pucker/status/1384016409202679808">TWEET</a>:_** MYB functions are not restricted to fruit colours.
 BvMYB12 activates flavonol biosynthesis genes in sugar beet independent of bHLH/WD40.
-Flavonols protect plants against UV light and ROS, but also regulate developmental processes. #MybMonday (src: https://bit.ly/3dSMgVo)
+Flavonols protect plants against UV light and ROS, but also regulate developmental processes. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1384016409202679808">